-The California Cultural and Historical Endowment is pleased to announce the release of the Guidelines and Application for the 2017 Museum Grant Program.
+The California Cultural and Historical Endowment is pleased to announce the release of the Guidelines and Application for the 2014/15 Museum Grant Program.
 Solicitation is now open.

-To obtain a copy of the Guidelines, Application and Forms, visit the website at http://resources.ca.gov/grants/california-museum/
+To obtain a copy of the Guidelines, Application and Forms, visit the website at http://resources.ca.gov/cche/museum grant program/

-These Guidelines include information to assist you in preparing an application for funding.
-Please be sure to read these Guidelines, including the Application and Forms, in their entirety for important information on project eligibility, evaluation criteria and submission requirements.
+The Guidelines include information to assist you in preparing an application for funding.
+Please be sure to read these Guidelines, Application and Forms in their entirety for important information on project eligibility, evaluation criteria and submission requirements.

-Five Technical Assistance Workshops are planned to provide help in preparing grant applications.
+Four Technical Assistance Workshops are planned to provide help in preparing grant applications.
 Applicants are strongly encouraged to attend.